ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

 Land Surface Model (LSM) SPP
 -------------------------------

+Land surface perturbations can be applied to land model parameters and land model prognostic variables.
+The LSM scheme is intended to address errors in the land model and land-atmosphere interactions.
+LSM perturbations include soil moisture content [SMC] (volume fraction), vegetation fraction (VGF), albedo (ALB), salinity (SAL), emissivity (EMI), surface roughness (ZOL) (in cm), and soil temperature (STC).
+Perturbations to soil moisture content (SMC) are only applied at the first time step.
+Only five perturbations at a time can be applied currently, but all seven are shown below.
+In addition, only one unique *iseed* value is allowed at the moment, and it is used for each pattern.

-Turn on SPP in Noah or RUC LSM (support for Noah MP is in progress).
+The parameters below turn on SPP in Noah or RUC LSM (support for Noah MP is in progress).
 Please be aware of the :term:`SDF` that you choose if you wish to turn on Land Surface Model (LSM) SPP.
 SPP in LSM schemes is handled in the ``&nam_sfcperts`` namelist block instead of in ``&nam_sppperts``, where all other SPP is implemented.
 The default perturbation frequency is determined by the ``fhcyc`` namelist entry.
 Since that parameter is set to zero in the SRW App, use ``LSM_SPP_EACH_STEP`` to perturb every time step.

-LSM perturbations include soil moisture content [SMC] (volume fraction), vegetation fraction (VGF), albedo (ALB), salinity (SAL), emissivity (EMI), surface roughness (ZOL) (in cm), and soil temperature (STC).
-Perturbations to soil moisture content (SMC) are only applied at the first time step.
-Only five perturbations at a time can be applied currently, but all seven are shown below.
-In addition, only one unique *iseed* value is allowed at the moment, and it is used for each pattern.

 ``DO_LSM_SPP``: (Default: "false")
    Turns on Land Surface Model (LSM) Stochastic Physics Parameterizations (SPP).
 When "TRUE", sets ``lndp_type=2``, which applies land perturbations to the selected paramaters using a newer scheme designed for data assimilation (DA) ensemble spread.
 LSM SPP perturbs uncertain land surface fields ("smc" "vgf" "alb" "sal" "emi" "zol" "stc") based on recommendations from physics experts.